praveens-git-bit/Build2024-FabricDocument/exercise4.md

 27. Enter the Input data format as **Json**.

+Note: *Zoom-out on your screen if the Input data format field is not visible.*

    ![Close the browser.](mediaNew/task-5.2.14.png)

-28. Click on the **Publish** button.

-Note: *If the realtimedata is not connected to the KQL Database, connect two dots from draging from one to another.
-Now click on publish.*
+28. Drag Arrow from 'RealtimeDataTo-KQL' and connect it to 'RealTimeData'.

 ![Close the browser.](mediaNew/realtimedata.png)

+Note: *Wait for the data ingestion from EventHub to KQL DB.*

+29. Now, click on the **Publish** button.

+   ![Close the browser.](mediaNew/task-5.2.15.png)

 Real-time data from the event hub has been ingested successfully into the KQL Database.

-   ![Close the browser.](mediaNew/task-5.2.15.png)
+Next, as customers walk in aisles and the temperatures fluctuate, let us see how KQL queries proactively identify anomalies and help maintain an optimal shopping experience!

 ---